JamesM025916/ect-git-tutorial-1/README.md

 # This is my third set of text added after the second save
 # At this point you should have a github account and repository setup

+# These next lines should be added from the online repository
+# I noticed that there is a difference in bolding based on whether there is a space or not after the #.